Anthropology (ANTH)

 Registration Restrictions: Graduate standing

-May Be Stacked With: ANTH A430
+May Be Stacked With: ANTH A430 and SOC A430

 Engages students in techniques of archaeological and bioarchaeological survey, mapping and excavation, including archaeological and bioarchaeological data recovery, recording techniques, initial cataloging and laboratory processing.
-Project setting may include historic sites, building documentation, archival research, bioarchaeological or forensics themed field schools, and pre-contact Indigenous sites within or outside of Alaska.
+Project setting may include historic sites, building documentation, archival research, bioarchaeological or forensics-themed field schools, and pre-contact Indigenous sites within or outside of Alaska.

 Registration Restrictions: Graduate standing and instructor approval